Rollatainers Ltd leads gainers in 'B' group

-Simandhar Impex Ltd, Goyal Aluminiums Ltd, Manaksia Aluminium Company Ltd and Indbank Merchant Banking Services Ltd are among the other gainers in the BSE's 'B' group today, 06 January 2026.
+Simandhar Impex Ltd, NRB Industrial Bearings Ltd, DSJ Keep Learning Ltd and AGI Infra Ltd are among the other gainers in the BSE's 'B' group today, 07 January 2026.

-Simandhar Impex Ltd, Goyal Aluminiums Ltd, Manaksia Aluminium Company Ltd and Indbank Merchant Banking Services Ltd are among the other gainers in the BSE's 'B' group today, 06 January 2026.
+Simandhar Impex Ltd, NRB Industrial Bearings Ltd, DSJ Keep Learning Ltd and AGI Infra Ltd are among the other gainers in the BSE's 'B' group today, 07 January 2026.

-Rollatainers Ltd spiked 20.00% to Rs 1.5 at 11:59 IST.
+Rollatainers Ltd soared 20.00% to Rs 1.8 at 07-Jan-2026 EOD IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 9.09 lakh shares were traded on the counter so far as against the average daily volumes of 78608 shares in the past one month.
+On the BSE, 19.56 lakh shares were traded on the counter so far as against the average daily volumes of 1.31 lakh shares in the past one month.

-Simandhar Impex Ltd surged 19.99% to Rs 39.74.
+Simandhar Impex Ltd spiked 19.98% to Rs 47.68.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 101 shares were traded on the counter so far as against the average daily volumes of 8454 shares in the past one month.
+On the BSE, 112 shares were traded on the counter so far as against the average daily volumes of 7620 shares in the past one month.

-Goyal Aluminiums Ltd soared 19.98% to Rs 10.39.
+NRB Industrial Bearings Ltd surged 17.88% to Rs 37.45.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 10.3 lakh shares were traded on the counter so far as against the average daily volumes of 42555 shares in the past one month.
+On the BSE, 1.43 lakh shares were traded on the counter so far as against the average daily volumes of 9441 shares in the past one month.

 Also Read

-Manaksia Aluminium Company Ltd rose 17.97% to Rs 39.58.
+DSJ Keep Learning Ltd jumped 14.46% to Rs 2.77.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 2.64 lakh shares were traded on the counter so far as against the average daily volumes of 7674 shares in the past one month.
+On the BSE, 1.17 lakh shares were traded on the counter so far as against the average daily volumes of 27701 shares in the past one month.

-Indbank Merchant Banking Services Ltd exploded 15.82% to Rs 40.35.
+AGI Infra Ltd exploded 13.76% to Rs 297.55.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 59338 shares were traded on the counter so far as against the average daily volumes of 1832 shares in the past one month.
+On the BSE, 1.44 lakh shares were traded on the counter so far as against the average daily volumes of 18537 shares in the past one month.

 Powered by Capital Market - Live News